 As a graduate student, you may qualify for a Direct PLUS Loan through the US Department of Education.
 To qualify, you must be enrolled at least half-time and not have an adverse credit history.

 If you don’t receive enough financial aid through a Direct PLUS Loan or want to search for other loan options, another option is to try researching private student loans.
 Rather than being provided by the government, these loans come from private businesses, banks, and colleges.
 Students should focus on private student loans as a last resort, as private student loans lack the borrower protections afforded to federal student loans.

 Other than taking on student loans, there are several alternatives to funding your graduate degree.
 If you’re able to work while attending school, you can save and budget to cover a portion or all of your tuition.

 If you are working, you can speak with your employer to see if they offer a tuition reimbursement program.
 Employee tuition reimbursement might require you to stay at the company for a number of years, or pursue a specific degree.
 Program requirements will vary by company.

 If you do decide that taking out a private student loan is right for you, check out SoFi.
-SoFi offers no-free private student loans to help you pay for school.
-SoFi makes the process simple—so paying for school is stress-free.
+SoFi offers no-fee private student loans to help you pay for school.
+SoFi makes the process simple—so paying for school may be less stressful.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.